‘This Is Us’ Finale Spoilers: ‘Moonshadow’ Episode Will Change The Show Forever

 The This Is Us finale airs Tuesday at 9 p.m.
 ET on NBC.

-[Featured Image NBC This Is Us/Facebook]
+[Featured Image NBC This Is Us Facebook]